The Second Moment of $\mathrm{GL}_4 \times \mathrm{GL}_2$ $L$-functions at Special Points: The Large Sieve Inequalities

 \subsection{The Special Twisted Spectral Large Sieve for { \scalebox{1.06}{$\SL_2 (\BZ)$}}}

 Our main tool is the following spectral large sieve for $\SL_2 (\BZ)$ essentially from \cite[Theorem 2]{Qi-GL(3)-Special-Points}.
 It was derived from the Kuznetsov trace formula and a certain representation of the Bessel integral.
-For simplicity, we have dropped \begin{itemize} \item [(i)\ ] the Eisenstein contribution and the smooth weight by positivity,
+For simplicity, let us reformulate it as follows.